futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
     Packages suggested but not available for checking: 'bGMYC', 'splits'
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  7.1Mb
-      sub-directories of 1Mb or more:
-        extdata   1.3Mb
-        help      5.1Mb
-    ```

 *   checking Rd cross-references ...
 NOTE